MetadataConsulting/ModelCataloguePlugin/README.md

 ## Credits

-This is the open-source Model Catalogue, which was maintained by [Metadata Consulting](http://www.metadataconsulting.co.uk) with the support of [Genomics England](http://www.genomicsengland.co.uk/), [the Medical Research Council](http://www.mrc.ac.uk/) and [NIHR](http://www.nihr.ac.uk/), from early 2014.
-A closed-source version, called the Metadata Exchange, was forked on the 4th September 2018.
-Metadata Consulting, now [MetadataWorks](https://metadataworks.co.uk/), continues to develop the closed-source version.
+This is the open-source community version Model Catalogue, which was maintained by [Metadata Consulting](http://www.metadataconsulting.co.uk) with the support of [Genomics England](http://www.genomicsengland.co.uk/), [the Medical Research Council](http://www.mrc.ac.uk/) and [NIHR](http://www.nihr.ac.uk/), from early 2014.
 MetadataWorks are fully committed to open source, but with so many things to do (and bills to pay) we can only update the community version on a semi-regular basis.
 Please contact info@metadataworks.co.uk for more information about the fully updated, hosted and supported MetadataExchange Enterprise Edition.
 We also wish to thank Charles Chrichton, John Cross, James Dai, Jim Davies, Sergio del Amo Caballero, Steve Harris, Matous Kucera, Adam Milward, David Milward, Vladimir Orany, Soheil Saifipour and James Welch.